 Children irrespective of their age can express their emotions.
 One way to help the child is to ask what is making him or her anxious.
 After gathering the information, tell the child that his/her concerns are valid and that it is normal to have such worries.
 This may seem insignificant but it helps your child feel heard.
 Try to stay calm as you are speaking with your child about their concerns.

-Psychologists who have experience working with children are well suited to help with school avoidance or anxiety related to school.
-If you and your child live in regional or rural WA and would like to see one of our telehealth psychologists who work with children contact us on 08 9467 2272.
+Psychologists who have experience working with children are well suited to help with school avoidance or anxiety related to school including back to school anxiety.
+If you and your child live in regional or rural WA and would like to see one of our telehealth psychologists who work with children, contact us on 08 9467 2272.